mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ...

 Engine_Factory is simple.
-It extends dagger Factory returns new instance when `get()` is called.
+It extends dagger Factory and returns new instance when `get()` is called.

 ```java
 import dagger.internal.DaggerGenerated;